 The 802.1Q main port supports inbound traffic (tagged traffic) and inbound traffic (unlabeled traffic).
 Labeled traffic refers to traffic with a 4-byte label placed in the original Ethernet frame header, indicating the VLAN to which the frame belongs.
 The 802.1Q main port places unlabeled traffic on the local VLAN, which is VLAN 1 by default.

 Legacy VLANs are defined in the IEEE 802.1Q specification to maintain compatibility with unlabeled traffic from previous models common to legacy LAN situations.
-A local VLAN acts as a common identifier at opposite ends of a body link.
+A local VLAN acts as a familiar identifier at opposite ends of a body link.

 1. What is Packet Tracer